utwyko/gradle-recipes/README.md

 The agp-7.1 branch currently represents the state of the latest AGP 7.1 alpha

+## How to report issues? ##

+Please file bugs at the main Android issue tracker: https://issuetracker.google.com/issues/new?component=192708&template=840533

 ## License ##

     Copyright 2020 The Android Open Source Project